bookofproofs/bookofproofs.github.io/_sources/history/20th-century/zassenhaus.md

 ### Mathematical Profile (Excerpt):
 * Julius Zassenhaus was a historian who was the principal of a girls' gymnasium.
-* Julius and Margarete had four children, sons Hans, Guenther and Willfried, and the youngest member of the family was a daughter Hiltgunt born in 1916.
-* Hans spent the first four years of his life in Koblenz-Moselweiss before the family moved to Hamburg in 1916.
 * After graduating from this school, Hans entered the University of Hamburg in the autumn of 1930.
 * Zassenhaus studied for his doctorate under Artin's supervision.
 * During this time he proved the Zassenhaus (butterfly) lemma, a beautiful result on subgroups which can be used to give a simple, and very beautiful, proof of the Jordan-Hölder theorem.
-* However, these years were extremely difficult ones for the Zassenhaus family for two reasons.
-* The second problem for the Zassenhaus family was the deterioration in Julius Zassenhaus's health.
-* By 1933 all four Zassenhaus children were at Hamburg University, Hans was working on his doctoral dissertation, Guenther and Willfried were studying medicine and Hiltgunt began studying Scandinavian languages.
 * Despite all the turmoil in his life, Hans Zassenhaus completed his doctoral dissertation Kennzeichnung endlicher linearer Gruppen als Permutationsgruppen Ⓣ(Identification of finite linear groups of permutations) on 28 July 1934.
 * These groups are called Zassenhaus groups today.
 * In his dissertation Zassenhaus classified all 3-fold transitive Zassenhaus groups.